We log anonymous usage statistics. Please read the privacy information for details.

-Manuscripts should be submitted in separate files: text and table files in OpenOffice, Microsoft Word, or RTF document file format; figures in png-, eps-files; supplementary information (if needed), in OpenOffice, Microsoft Word, or RTF document file format; large tables may be submitted as supplementary material in csv or excel format.
+Manuscripts should be submitted in separate files: text including all in OpenOffice, Microsoft Word, or RTF document file format; Figures are accepted as pdf, svg, jpg, eps, and png-files; supplementary information (if needed), in OpenOffice, Microsoft Word, or RTF document file format; large tables may be submitted as supplementary material in csv or excel format.
 Text should be single line spaced, uses a 12-point font; employ italics, rather than underlining (except with URL addresses).
 Please activate line numbering.
 Manuscripts must be written in English.

 All manuscripts will appear online and open access.

 When you register for submitting your manuscript, make sure that the submission system recognizes you as "author".
 In case you are already registered e.g. solely as "reviewer", you need to actualize your profile.
 Click "view profile", thereafter click "roles", and then confirm your role as "author".

 All authors must have made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data.
 Authors must have revised the manuscript critically for important intellectual content; and given final approval of the version to be published.

 The text file should be presented in the following order:

 Title page including

 a running title (less than 50 characters),